trentstauff/Schedulator/README.md

-# Schedulator : A Study Schedule Generator
+# Schedulator : A Planning Schedule Generator

 ## What is Schedulator?